An application of continuous logic to fixed point theory: Introduction

 A version of the mean ergodic theorem states that if $T$ is power bounded (i.e. $\exists M$ such that $||T^n|| \leq M$ for all $n \in \mathbb{N}$), then given any element $f$ of $B$, the sequence $\{A_n f\}$ of ergodic averages converges.

-(That is, there is some $K: \mathbb{R}_{<0} \rightarrow \mathbb{N}$ such that given any $\epsilon > 0$, for all $i,j \geq K(\epsilon)$, we have that $||A_i f - A_j f|| < \epsilon$.) \end{example}
+(That is, there is some $K: \mathbb{R}_{>0} \rightarrow \mathbb{N}$ such that given any $\epsilon > 0$, for all $i,j \geq K(\epsilon)$, we have that $||A_i f - A_j f|| < \epsilon$.) \end{example}

 One might ask if there is some sense in which the above convergence is uniform across all such spaces $B$, operators $T$, and elements $f$ of $B$.
-If we are asking for uniformity in the sense of Cauchy convergence, i.e. for a $K$ (in the notation of Example \ref{example: intro}) that is independent of the specific choice of $B$, $T$, and $f$, the answer is a resounding no: it is known that this convergence can be made arbitrarily slow \cite{nouniform}.
+If we are asking for uniformity in the sense of Cauchy convergence, i.e. for a $K$ (in the notation of Example \ref{example: intro}) that is independent of the specific choice of $B$, $T$, and $f$, the answer is a resounding no: it is known that this convergence can be made arbitrarily slow, even with bounds on obvious size features like the diameter of $B$ or the norm of $f$ (and $T$ is already power bounded) \cite{nouniform}.
 However, we might ask for a weaker uniformity, in the following sense:

 \begin{definition} Let $\{x_n\}$ be a sequence of points in a metric space $(X,d)$.

 Given a function $F: \mathbb{N} \rightarrow \mathbb{N}$, we say that $b_F: \mathbb{R}_{>0} \rightarrow \mathbb{N}$ is a \emph{bound on the rate of metastability} of $\{x_n\}$ with respect to $F$ if for each $\epsilon >0$ there exists an $n \leq b_F(\epsilon)$ such that for all $i,j \in [n, F(n)]$, we have that $d(x_i, x_j) < \epsilon$.